-Sponsor's share of such costs projected to be \$1.45 million.
-The estimated costs for OMRR&R are projected to be \$ 3.4 million (\$61,149 annualized).
+The estimated cost for the RP (38 ecological measures plus two recreational measures) is approximately \$62 million.
+The NFS may claim credit for its LERRD costs and put that credit towards its share of the costs.
+OMRR&R is the NFS's responsibility.
+LERRD costs are projected to be \$17.7 million.
+The estimated costs for OMRR&R are projected to be \$7.5 million (\$133,000 annualized).
 These amounts are estimates only that are subject to adjustment by the Government and are not to be construed as the total financial responsibilities of the Government and the NFS.
-Costs are shown at the 2023 price level and were annualized using the current FY23 Federal discount rate of 2.5 percent over a 50-year period of analysis.
+Costs are shown at the 2023 price level and were annualized based on FY24 price level and FY24 Federal discount rate of 2.75 percent.